-Using the Intel Debugger idb
+Using the Intel Debugger

-idb is part of the Intel $^{\otimes}$ Compiler suite, both Fortran and C/C++ (now called Intel $^{\otimes}$ Composer XE).
+The Intel Debugger idb is part of Intel® Composer XE.
 You are asked during the installation if you want to install it or not.
-When running idb you get the GUI interface.
-When you invoke the idbc command, you get the command line interface.
+The idb command starts the graphical user interface (GUI).
+The idbc command starts the command line interface.